Look after your wellbeing as a supporter

 You want to stay strong and reliable for the person you’re supporting, but also for yourself.
-We can support you to look after your own physical and emotional wellbeing.
-Help is available and you are not alone.
+Remember that help is available, and you are not alone.

 When the person you’re supporting is diagnosed with a mental health condition you may feel relief because: